Neodiablow/awesomeconf/README.md

 ##Remarks
-I use mpd, you might need to modify a little bit conky if you wish to display the playlist from another music player.
+I use MPD if you don't you can remove some big parts of the rc.lua or replace them to suite your own music player.

-I use thunar as a file manager (change the mod + e binding if you don't use thunar).
+I use thunar as a file manager (change the mod + e binding if you don't use thunar) _xtrlock_, _URXVT_ as terminal. (change to terminator or urxvtc or others)

-I use xtrlock

-I use _URXVT_ as terminal. (change to terminator or urxvtc or others)

-I use _wicd_ and htop, it spawns at restart of awesome.
+I use _wicd_ and htop, they spawns at restart of awesome.

-And of course I use Vim (emacs lovers should change the default editor).
+And of finally I use Vim (emacs lovers should change the default editor).

-This theme is still under developpement, it is planed to mostly remove conky
+This theme is still under "developpement".

 ## INSTALL :
 copy themes/ icons/ rc.lua to ~/.config/awesome

 copy font to ~/.fonts

-copy .conkyrc to ~/

 if you want to use "alt" instead of "super/windows" you shall modify Mod4 to Mod1

-if you don't have a Debian based distribution, you will need to remove all the occurences of "debian menu, (debian menu isn't activated anymore, you can decomment it)"

-the same goes for conky and wicd

 I make an extensive use of MPD in the theme

-finally you might want to remove my personal binds such as the xtrlock one and the layout keyboard
+Finally you might want to remove my personal bindings such as the xtrlock one and the layout keyboard

 ## Thanks
 Arpinux for the fonts